 Indications for surgery are usually offered as an option to patients diagnosed with Paget disease when there is a progression into osteosarcoma.
-The majority of patients diagnosed with osteosarcoma are often offered palliative options such as amputation of the affected limb.
-Patients may also develop pathological fractures that may need radiation and internal fixation to relieve pain burden.
+The majority of patients diagnosed with osteosarcoma are usually offered palliative options such as amputation of the affected limb.
+Patients may also develop pathologic fractures that may need radiation and internal fixation to relieve pain burden.
 Chemotherapy has been shown to be an ineffective option for patients diagnosed with a sarcoma.
 It is important to note that surgical failure rates are high in this group of patients.

 These examples of interprofessional teamwork demonstrate how such collaboration between disciplines can result in optimal patient outcomes.
 [Level 5]

 Abnormal uptake in the left hemipelvis on bone scan representing Paget's Disease